Rosa Parks (song): Chart performance

 "Rosa Parks" was a minor success on the Billboard Hot 100, peaking at No. 55.
 The single also charted on the Hot R&B/Hip-Hop Songs chart, peaking at No. 19.
-The single's highest chart position was at No. 4 on the Rhythmic Top 40.
+The single's highest chart position was at No. 9 on the Rhythmic Top 40.

+Certifications

 Critical reception

 "Rosa Parks" is widely considered one of Outkast's best songs.
 In 2020, The Ringer ranked the song number eight on their list of the 50 greatest Outkast songs, and in 2021, The Guardian ranked the song number two on their list of the 20 greatest Outkast songs.

+The song was nominated for Best Rap Performance at the 41st Annual Grammy Awards in 1999.

+Music video

+The music video, which was directed by Gregory Dark, filmed the parade scene in front of the Atlanta nightclub The Royal Peacock.
+The marching band is from Morris Brown College, and its gospel choir is featured on "Bombs Over Baghdad."
+The harmonica player in the song, and also appearing in the video in that part of the song, is Andre's stepfather Rev. Robert Hodo.